HeloiseS/atlasvras/docs/source/el01z.rst

 - The number of objects that were found first by us
 - The number of objects that were found by others
 - The number of potential misses
-- Uploads a pie chart of the distribution of alert types labeled this week
+- Upload a pie chart of the distribution of alert types labeled this week

 .. note::
    Potential misses are defined as alerts that the VRA scored too low to be eyeballed